VERITAS: Verifying the Performance of AI-native Transceiver Actions in Base-Stations: Related Work

 \subsection{Wireless Channel Change Detection}

 Authors in~\cite{environment-classifier} use the channel state information (CSI) of IEEE 802.11p signals for environment identification in V2V communication.
-They consider 5 different environments of rural line-of-sight (LOS), urban LOS, urban non-line-of-sight (NLOS), highway LOS, and highway NLOS for V2V communication and perform a multi-class classification using a deep convolutional NN, KNN, support vector machine, random forest, and Gaussian Naive Bayes algorithms.
-They show superior performance of the NN compared to the other algorithms, however, they do not go beyond the fixed training set environments and do not show any method for identifying new unseen environments.
-Authors in~\cite{speed-classifier} classify speeds of users in a 5G network using the reference signal received power (RSRP) passed through a deep NN.
+They consider 5 different environments of rural line-of-sight (LOS), urban LOS, urban non-line-of-sight (NLOS), highway LOS, and highway NLOS for V2V communication and perform a multi-class classification using a deep convolutional NN, KNN, support vector machine, random forest, and Gaussian naive Bayes algorithms.
+They show superior performance of the NN over the other algorithms, however, they do not go beyond the fixed training set environments and do not show any method for identifying new environments.
+Authors in~\cite{speed-classifier} classify user speeds in a 5G network using the reference signal received power (RSRP) passed through a deep NN.
 They categorize speeds between 0 and $\infty$ km/h into 8 non-overlapping classes, with the last class spanning from 90 km/h to $\infty$.
-This categorization encompasses all the possible speeds, however, simple speed classification without out-of-library detection does not satisfy the requirements in our proposed AI-AI maintenance framework.
+This categorization encompasses all the possible speeds, however, known-class speed classification without OOD detection does not satisfy the requirements in our proposed AI-native receiver maintenance framework.